 Tips for Adopting or Buying a Harlequin Cat

-If you want a purebred harlequin-patterned cat, such as a Japanese Bobtail or Persian, ensure the breeder follows ethical standards.
+If you want a purebred harlequin-patterned cat, like a Japanese Bobtail or Persian, make sure the breeder follows ethical standards.

 3. Ask About Health History